 They are notoriously hard to treat.
 Some find relief with Vicks for Spider Veins, but home remedies are not super successful.

 Note that Spider Veins are different than varicose veins.

 Also known as Photodynamic Therapy, light therapy emits specific wavelengths of light on your skin, typically red, blue, or amber-colored light.

 This therapy works to encourage your skin to stay healthy by increasing blood flow.
 If you’re getting treatment away from home, your therapist will usually run a small laser over areas of concern and keep the light shining on these spots for various amounts of time.

-Some might also rub a soft ointment over the area to help your skin better absorb the light.
+Some might also rub a soft ointment or serum over the area to help your skin better absorb the light.